lavieestbelle14/VRAMS/README.md

 ## Our Logo

-The VRAMS logo is more than just a seal — it’s a symbol of civic duty, empowerment, and digital innovation in public service.
+The eRehistroPH logo is more than just a seal — it’s a symbol of civic duty, empowerment, and digital innovation in public service.

 **The Ballot Box with the Check Mark** — At the heart of the logo is a stylized ballot box marked with a golden check.
 It represents every vote cast — a voice heard, a choice made.
 It’s the centerpiece of democracy, where every tick matters.